spree/spree/guides/content/developer/tutorials/migration.markdown

 #### Preliminaries

-Let’s assume that you are working from a CSV-compatible format, and so are reading one product per row, and each row contains values for the fixed details, properties, and variants configuration.
+Let's assume that you are working from a CSV-compatible format, and so are reading one product per row, and each row contains values for the fixed details, properties, and variants configuration.

-We won’t always explicitly save changes to records: we assume that your upload scripts will call *save* at appropriate times or use *update_attribute+ etc.
+We won't always explicitly save changes to records: we assume that your upload scripts will call *save* at appropriate times or use *update_attribute+ etc.